WildernessLabs/NetMF_MonoDevelop_VS_Mac_Addin/README.md

 To create an addin package (`.mpack`), first, build the add-in in release mode, and then run the `CreateAddinPackage.sh` script from terminal.

+#### Publishing

+When publishing, make sure to bump the version number in the `/Properties/AddinInfo.cs` file, as well as the `AssemblyInfo.cs` file.

 ## Authors

 The add-in was originally authored by David Karlas.
 The original codebase can be found [here](https://github.com/davidkarlas/MonoDevelop.MicroFramework).